How To Make an Easy Croquembouche

 Method

-1. In a medium sauce pot over over med-high heat, add all of the ingredients and bring to a boil.
+- In a medium sauce pot over med-high heat, add all of the ingredients and bring to a boil.
 Don’t stir!

-2. Meanwhile, prepare a large bowl, or tray, that will fit the pot.
+- Meanwhile, prepare a large bowl, or tray, that will fit the pot.
 Place ice and water in the bowl to make an ice bath.
-Use this to immediately stop the caramel from cooking.
+Use this to immediately stop the caramel from cooking if you notice that it is getting too dark.

-6. Carefully, dip the pastries into the caramel, just enough to glue them onto the cone.
+4. Carefully, dip the filled profiteroles into the caramel, just enough to glue them onto the cone.
 Be very carful not to get any onto your skin, as it will burn and stick to your skin.
-Use kitchen tongs, if necessary.
+Kitchen tongs can be used for this.

-7. Return the pot of caramel to low heat, once it starts to cool.
+5. Return the pot of caramel to low heat, once it starts to cool and become thicker.
 This will keep the caramel liquid for the entire process.

 8. Once finished, the leftover caramel will solidify to the bottom of the pot.
 To clean this, boil the hard caramel with water until it is liquid and thinned with the water.